nvhoanganh/demotron-anthony/README.md

 # check external IP for the front end app and wait until the external-ip is on
 kubectl get service azure-vote-front --watch --namespace=azurevote

-# test to make sure you can access the html
+# test to make sure you can access the html, you can also open this URL on browser
 CURL http://<EXTERNAL-IP>

 # install helm3 at https://helm.sh/docs/intro/install/